 This TMDL will be published for a 30-day public notice.
 During this time, the public will be notified by publication in both a statewide and local newspaper.
 The public will be given an opportunity to review the TMDL and submit comments.
 MDEQ also distributes all TMDLs at the beginning of the public notice to those members of the public who have requested to be included on a TMDL mailing list.
 TMDL mailing list members may request to receive the TMDL reports through either, email or the postal service.
-Anyone wishing to become a member of the TMDL mailing list should contact Kay Whittington at (601)961-5729 or Kay_Whittington@deq.state.ms.us.
+Anyone wishing to become a member of the TMDL mailing list should contact Shawn Clark at (601)961-5629 or sclark@mdeq.ms.us.